Introduction to graph theory and basic algorithms: Shortest path problems

 Edges (predecessors and corresponded vertices) form shortest path tree similar to Dijkstra's algorithm (see figure~\ref{fig:bf}).\\

-\NB The complexity of Bellman–Ford algorithm equals to $\mathbf{O(\|V\|\,\|E\|)}$.
+\NB The complexity of Bellman–Ford algorithm equals to $\mathbf{O\bigl(\|V\|\,\|E\|\bigr)}$.

 \NB Dijkstra's and Bellman–Ford algorithms are also used for searching shortest path between two selected vertices for directed and undirected weighted graphs (walk along predecessors in reverse order to find the shortest path).
-Also, Dijkstra's algorithm can be stopped earlier when the final vertex is visited and Bellman–Ford algorithm when the minimal distances array is not changed. \\
+Also, Dijkstra's algorithm can be stopped earlier when the final vertex was visited and Bellman–Ford algorithm when the minimum distances array was not changed. \\

 Bellman–Ford algorithm also \bf{finds negative cycle} in a graph.
-If the graph contains negative cycle, the shortest path between any two vertices of the cycle doesn't exist and if one runs the algorithm one more time ($\|V\|$ times in total) the minimal distances array will change.
+If the graph contains negative cycle, the shortest path between any two vertices of the cycle doesn't exist and if one runs the algorithm one more time ($\|V\|$ times in total) the minimum distances array will change.
 Let's consider this algorithm (see figure~\ref{fig:bfc} for example):

-\begin{enumerate} \item Do case~\ref{bellford} one more time. \item Find the vertex $v$, where $d[v]$ was changed. \item The negative cycle is obtained by saving vertices from this vertex $v$ along precursors array at previous $\|V\|$-1 step (in reverse order). \end{enumerate}
+\begin{enumerate} \item Do case~\ref{bellford} one more time. \item Find the vertex $v$, where $\dd[v]$ was changed. \item The negative cycle is obtained by saving vertices from this vertex $v$ along precursors array at previous $\|V\|$-1 step (in reverse order). \end{enumerate}

 \item \bf{Floyd–Warshall algorithm.}